 A perfect blend of Swiss craftsmanship and cutting-edge American engineering, International Watch Co (IWC Schaffhausen or simply IWC) has long been a pioneer of the luxury watch industry.
 From being the first manufacturer to create a digital timepiece to beating the competition to craft titanium bracelets, the company has been able to push the boundaries of innovation time and again.

 The brand is synonymous with precision and quality and quickly became one of the most prolific watchmaking companies in the world and were able to take on highly-profitable commercial and military contracts very early on in its lifespan.
-The question is, should you consider purchasing one of their timepieces for yourself and, if so, which ones?
+If you are currently asking yourself “should I buy an IWC watch”, we have all the information you could possibly need.

 Buying an IWC watch is also a great idea if you’re really interested in design.
 Although the timepieces may not be as over-the-top or ostentatious as some competitors, they do provide an ideal balance of functionality and aesthetic detail.
 The company was for over 20 years working with an engineer called Ferdinand Porsche, whose other design work aside from watches included the Volkswagen Beetle.
 He also founded a rather famous car manufacturer that bears his name — so you know you are dealing with a company that has an eye for design.

-Watches can also provide fantastic investment opportunities, and an IWC timepiece is no exception.
-The timepieces have a history of creeping up in value over the years, making them a great alternative to brands such as Rolex.
-Indeed, one advantage that IWC has over its rival is the fact that its watches are produced in much more limited quantities.
-This means that while both brands may experience a similar level of growth, IWC timepieces will be a lot more rare – adding another level of collectability and potentially pushing up their value even higher in years to come.
+One advantage that IWC has over its more famous rivals is the fact that its watches are produced in much more limited quantities.
+This means that while both brands may experience a similar level of growth, IWC timepieces will be a lot more rare — adding another level of collectability and potentially pushing up their value even higher in years to come.

 The IWC Portofino collection takes its name from the quaint fishing village on the Italian Riviera, synonymous with glamour.
 The collection started out in 1984, when IWC adapted an existing pocket watch, turning its movement through an angle of 90° and housing it within a wristwatch case.